Peterborough ditch murders: Escape plot

-While Dennehy was on remand before the trial, prison staff found an escape plot in her diary.
-This involved killing or seriously injuring a prison officer, cutting off one of the officer’s fingers and using the amputated finger to fool the biometric system in the prison.
+Whilst she was on remand before the trial, Dennehy was housed in segregation at HM Prison Bronzefield, a Category A prison in Surrey.
+Prison staff found an escape plot in her diary which involved killing or seriously injuring a prison officer, cutting off one of the officer's fingers and using the amputated finger to fool the biometric system in the prison.
 Because of the plot, Dennehy was placed in solitary confinement from September 2013 (before the court proceedings) to September 2015 (after the proceedings).
-She claims isolation left her 'tearful and upset' and led to self harm.
+She claims isolation left her "tearful and upset" and led to self-harm.

-The High Court rejected Dennehy's claim that her human rights had been violated.
+The High Court of Justice rejected Dennehy's claim that her human rights had been violated.
 Government lawyers argued isolation was necessary due to the nature of Dennehy's offences and the risk she could pose to the public if she were to escape.
 Mr Justice Singh found solitary confinement was "in accordance with law (...) at all material times it has been necessary and proportionate".
-At the time, Dennehy was incarcerated in HMP Bronzefield, Surrey.

 Imprisonment

-In 2018 she requested permission to marry her cellmate Hayley Palmer and received a positive answer from prison authorities, to the dismay of Palmer's family, who feared Dennehy might endanger her.
+After her trial, Dennehy was returned to HMP Bronzefield.
+In 2018, she requested permission to marry her cellmate Hayley Palmer, to the dismay of Palmer's family, who feared Dennehy might endanger her.
 In 2018 both Dennehy and Palmer tried to kill themselves during a suicide pact.
-In June 2020 she was reported to be in a relationship with another prisoner, Emma Aitken, a 25-year-old serving a twelve-year sentence for her part in the murder of a man whose body was dumped outside a social club.
-In May 2021 it was again reported Dennehy and Palmer, since released from a sixteen-year robbery sentence, intended to marry.
+In June 2020 Dennehy was reported to be in a relationship with another prisoner, Emma Aitken, a 25-year-old serving a twelve-year sentence for her part in the murder of a man whose body was dumped outside a social club.
+In May 2021 it was again reported that Dennehy and Palmer, the latter since released from a sixteen-year robbery sentence, intended to marry.

-In 2019 Dennehy was moved to Low Newton Prison in County Durham.
-Upon her arrival she threatened to kill Rosemary West, who had been moved to another prison.
+In 2019, Dennehy was moved to Low Newton Prison in County Durham.
+Upon her arrival she allegedly threatened to kill Rosemary West, who was moved to another prison.
+The government denied this claim.

 In popular culture

-Dennehy’s story was featured in The Murderer & Me: Joanna Dennehy, a documentary that aired on Sky Crime in the UK and Ireland on 21 February 2021.
+Dennehy's story was featured in The Murderer & Me: Joanna Dennehy, a documentary that aired on Sky Crime in the UK and Ireland on 21 February 2021.
+Her former boyfriend and father to her children told his story in an episode of the documentary series The Killer in My Family, which aired on Discovery owned channel Quest Red in the UK.